Categorification of Donaldson-Thomas invariants via Perverse Sheaves: Preface

 such that $DT_{-1}^Y(X)$ is the ordinary DT invariant by \cite{Beh}.

-Another application is a mathematical theory of Gopakumar-Vafa invariants (GV for short) in \cite{GoVa}.
+Another application is a mathematical theory of Gopakumar-Vafa invariants (GV invariants, for short) proposed in \cite{GoVa}.
 Let $\fX$ be a moduli space of stable sheaves supported on curves of homology class $\beta\in H_2(Y,\ZZ)$.
-The GV invariants are integers $n_h(\beta)$ for $h\in \ZZ_{\ge 0}$ defined by an $sl_2\times sl_2$ action on \emph{some cohomology} of $\fX$ such that $n_0(\beta)$ is the DT invariant of $\fX$ and that they give all genus Gromov-Witten invariants $N_g(\beta)$ of $Y$.
-By Theorem \ref{thmInt}, when $\det \Ext_{\pi}\bul(\cE,\cE)$ admits a square root, there exists a perverse sheaf $P\ud$ on $X$ which is locally the perverse sheaf of vanishing cycles.
-By the relative hard Lefschetz theorem for the morphism to the Chow scheme (\cite{Sai88}), we have an action of $sl_2\times sl_2$ on $\bbH^*(X,\hat{P}\ud)$ where $\hat{P}\ud$ is the graduation of $P\ud$ by the filtration of $P\ud$ which is the image of the weight filtration of the mixed Hodge module $M\ud$ with $rat(M\ud)=P\ud$.
-This gives us a geometric theory of GV invariants which we conjecture to give all the GW invariants $N_g(\beta)$.
+The GV invariants are integers $n_h(\beta)$ for $h\in \ZZ_{\ge 0}$ defined by an $sl_2\times sl_2$ action on \emph{some cohomology} of $\fX$ such that $n_0(\beta)$ is the DT invariant of $\fX$ and that they give all genus Gromov-Witten invariants $N_g(\beta)$ of $Y$ via a relation in \cite{GoVa} (cf. \eqref{7.1}).
+Applying Theorem \ref{thmInt} to $\fX$, we obtain a perverse sheaf $P$ on $X$ which is locally the perverse sheaf of vanishing cycles.
+By the relative hard Lefschetz theorem for the morphism to the Chow scheme (\cite{Sai88}), we have an action of $sl_2\times sl_2$ on $\bbH^*(X,\hat{P})$ where $\hat{P}$ is the gradation of $P$ by the weight filtration of $P$.
+This gives us a geometric theory of GV invariants which we conjecture to give all the Gromov-Witten invariants $N_g(\beta)$.

-Our proof of Theorem \ref{thmInt} relies heavily on gauge theory.
+Our proof of Theorem \ref{thmInt} uses gauge theory.
 By the Seidel-Thomas twist (\cite[Chapter 8]{JoSo}), it suffices to consider only vector bundles on $Y$.
-Let $\cB=\cA/\cG$ be the space of semiconnections on a hermitian vector bundle $E$ modulo the gauge group action and let $\cB_{si}$ be the open subset of simple points.
-Let $cs:\cB\to \CC$ be the (holomorphic) Chern-Simons functional.
-Let $\fX\subset \cB_{si}$ be a locally closed complex analytic subspace.
-We call a finite dimensional complex submanifold $V$ of $\cB_{si}$ a \emph{CS chart} if the critical locus of $f=cs|_V$ is $V\cap \fX$ and is an open complex analytic subspace of $\fX$.
-By \cite{JoSo}, at each $x\in X$, we have a CS chart $V$ with $T_xV=T_x\fX$, which we call the Joyce-Song chart (JS chart, for short).
-Thus we have a perverse sheaf $P\ud|_V$ on $V\cap X$.
-One of the difficulties in gluing the local perverse sheaves $P\ud|_V$ is that the dimensions of the JS charts $V$ vary from point to point.
-In this paper, we show that there are \begin{enumerate} \item a locally finite open cover $X=\cup_\alpha U_\alpha$; \item a (continuous) family $\cV_\alpha\to U_\alpha$ of CS charts of constant dimension $r$, each of which contains the JS chart; \item a homotopy $\bV_{\alpha\beta}\to U_{\alpha\beta}\times [0,1]$ from $\cV_\alpha|_{U_{\alpha\beta}}=\bV|_{t=0}$ to $\cV_\beta|_{U_{\alpha\beta}}=\bV|_{t=1}$\end{enumerate} where $U_{\alpha\beta}=U_\alpha\cap U_\beta$.
-We call such a collection \emph{CS data}.
-(See Proposition \ref{prCSdata}.)
+Let $\cB_{si}=\cA_{si}/\cG$ be the space of semiconnections on a hermitian vector bundle $E$ modulo the gauge group action and let $\fX\subset \cB_{si}$ be a locally closed complex analytic subspace parameterizing integrable semiconnections.
+Let $CS:\cA_{si}\to \CC$ be the holomorphic Chern-Simons functional.
+We call a finite dimensional complex submanifold $V$ of $\cA$ a \emph{CS chart} if the critical locus of $f=CS|_{V}$ is an open complex analytic subspace of $\fX$.